thiago2santos/wallet-service/docs/SONARCLOUD-SETUP.md

 6. Click "Add secret"

 ### Step 5: Update Project Configuration
-Your project is already configured!
-The workflow will use:
+Your project can be configured to use:
 - **Project Key:** `thiago2santos_wallet-service`
 - **Organization:** `thiago2santos`